kshpdr/findbotel/README.md

 # findbotel - find a journey of your dream

-Bot is currently disabled due to the privacy concerns since the challenge is already over.
+_The bot is currently disabled due to privacy concerns, as the challenge has already concluded_

 ![](https://raw.githubusercontent.com/kshpdr/findbotel/main/media/findbotel_word.png "Logo findbotel")